Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Lost City of Dipan
 Big story dungeon !
 The start is rough, you will need to kill Barbarossa twice back-to-back.
-Once this is done, he will respawn again go whack him once more for the "Still not Dead [m]" achievement.
-If you are strong enough you might want to let him hit you for a while to get some of the boss related voice completion file but it's not that important.
+Once this is done he will respawn again, go whack him once more for the "Still not Dead [m]" achievement.
+If you are strong enough you might want to let him hit you for a while to get some of the boss related voice samples but it's not that important.
 Once you get sent to the past, you will need to talk to an NPC in order to learn about the Queen secret passage (even if you already know where it is).
 The passage is behind the bookshelves on the top floor of the castle.
 Once you are sent back to the present, to reach the boss you will need to break the stained glass mural in the room with a save point.
 You will need to use crystal platforming to reach it.
-The boss fight is a bit annoying, make sure to kill Gyne first as he can ressurect his fellow mages.
+The boss fight is a bit annoying, make sure to kill Gyne first as he can resurrect his fellow mages.

 ![](https://media.retroachievements.org/Badge/153527.png) [Undying Will of Undead King [m] (10)](https://retroachievements.org/achievement/108471)
 _In Lost City of Dipan defeat Barbarossa twice and see him spring back to unlife again_